-In all cases the referring provider and the applicant is informed of the decision, generally within 60 days after receipt of all the medical records.
+In all cases the referring provider and the applicant is informed of the decision, generally within 60 days after receipt of all the requested information.
 The CSs send out the disposition letters whether they accept or not accept.
-(See Appendix 4: Template Letters for Patients and Health Care Providers).
+If accepted, the CSs send out the Letter to Referring/Primary Healthcare Provider(s) to the participant's healthcare provider(s) and the participant (see Appendix 4: Template Letters for Patients and Health Care Providers).
 When individuals are not accepted into the UDN, their application information is stored securely and indefinitely in the Gateway.
 More information related to applicants that are not accepted can be found in Appendix 11: UDN Standard Operating Procedures for Not Accepted Applicants.